Lebanon: Sports

 Lebanon has six ski resorts.
-Because of Lebanon's unique geography, it is possible to go skiing in the morning and swimming in the Mediterranean Sea in the afternoon.
+The country's unique geography makes it possible to go skiing in the morning and swimming in the Mediterranean Sea in the afternoon.
 At the competitive level, basketball and football are among Lebanon's most popular sports.
 Canoeing, cycling, rafting, climbing, swimming, sailing and caving are among the other common leisure sports in Lebanon.
 The Beirut Marathon is held every fall, drawing top runners from Lebanon and abroad.